FCC/ACEDirect/CHECKLISTS.md

 The _openamace_ server is the _identity and access management_ server, implemented with OpenAM.
 To install and configure _openamace_:

 * See the `README.md` file in the `iam` repo for detailed installation and configuration instructions.
 * Install Java v1.8. or later.
 Please be mindful of the new Java [licensing model](https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html).
 According to Oracle, "Java SE 8 remains free of charge for general purpose desktop and server use" [link](https://www.oracle.com/technetwork/java/javase/overview/faqs-jsp-136696.html).
 You may optionally install _OpenJDK_ instead.
-See the 'iam' repo for details.
+See the `iam` repo for details.

 ### Database